It’s an iPhone/iPad app that uses Bluetooth LE (Low Energy) to notify you when friends and people with common interests

 To be visible to one other in Approximal, you and another person must be considered friends in at least one social network or group.

-It’s Facebook, Twitter, Pinterest, GitHub, and more than a dozen others.1 If you give Approximal permission to access your list of friends using the social network’s secure API, it will periodically fetch the list so it knows who to look out for.
+It’s Facebook, Twitter, Pinterest, GitHub, and many others.1 If you give Approximal permission to access your list of friends using the social network’s secure API, it will periodically fetch the list so it knows who to look out for.

 Note that to be considered friends, you and the other person must follow one another in the social network.
 Approximal ignores one-way relationships.